-We’ve all heard about hotly contested celebrity estates.
-The battle over legendary guitarist Jimi Hendrix’s estate was not resolved until 2015, over 45 years after his death.
-The fact that musician Prince, known to be controlling and astute in business affairs, died without an estate plan immediately spawned litigation.
-Aretha Franklin is yet another celebrity who died without a Will, even with a net worth estimated at over $80M at the time of her death.
-However, you do not need to be a celebrity or millionaire to become the subject of an estate battle.
+We’ve all heard stories of hotly contested celebrity estates.
+Battles over the estate of legendary guitarist Jimi Hendrix were still going on as recently as last year, a shocking 45+ years after his death.
+The news that musician Prince, who was known to be controlling and astute in his business affairs, surprisingly died without an estate plan immediately spawned litigation which will no doubt go on for years.
+However, you do not need to be a celebrity or millionaire to become embroiled in, or be the subject of, an estate battle.

-Disputes arise not just over money, although that usually tops the list, but over the family home, camp or other real property, business ownership interests and an array of personal property items such as family heirlooms, antiques and vehicles.
-Estate battles are usually very costly, irrevocably destroy relationships and generally end up with all sides dissatisfied.
-The cost of getting affairs in order is usually far less than an average litigation can cost.
+Disputes can and do arise not just over money, although that usually tops the list, but over the family home, camp or other real property, business ownership interests and an array of personal property items such as family heirlooms, antiques and classic vehicles.
+Battles over estates are usually very costly, irrevocably destroy family relationships and generally end up with all sides upset.
+The cost of getting your affairs in order is far less than the thousands an average litigation can cost.
 While books can be written on what can and does go wrong with an estate after a person dies, here are several tips that can either eliminate or make any challenge to your final wishes very difficult:

 1. Get your Will and Estate Plan Complete!
-An obvious but critical point.
-If you want your family and loved ones to be provided for and get specific items of your legacy, then stop procrastinating, put pen to paper of your intentions for assets and property when you die and see an attorney to complete your plan.
+An obvious but very critical point.
+If you want your family and loved ones to be provided for and get specific items of your legacy, you need to avoid procrastination, put pen to paper of your intentions for assets and property when you die and see an attorney to complete your plan.
 Do not be “paralyzed by perfectionism” as there will rarely be a perfect time to complete a plan.
-Do your best under the circumstances and let a legal professional guide you to finalize core estate documents (Will, Power of Attorney and Health Care Proxy and a trust if warranted).
+Do your best under the circumstances you are in and let a legal professional guide you to finalize your core estate documents (Will, Power of Attorney and Health Care Proxy and a trust if warranted).

 2. Utilize an Attorney.
 Yes, there are forms one can find on the Internet for most anything but is that how you want to entrust a lifetime of assets, the ongoing care for your spouse, significant other and/or minor or disabled child?
 Everyone wants to save money but remember, “You get what you pay for!”
-People see doctors for an illness or an expert mechanic for a necessary repair job and completing an estate plan is no different.
-A well trained attorney should be trained on all the requirements specific to New York State and should be able to effectively guide and provide options of the best plan for you.
-Spending what usually equates to an average car repair to complete a Will can potentially avoid years of litigation and thousands spent by your family members if there is an estate dispute.
+Most people go to a doctor for an illness or an expert mechanic for a necessary repair job and completing an estate plan is no different.
+An attorney should be trained on all the requirements specific to New York State and should be able to effectively guide and answer all the, “What if …?”, questions that arise when completing your plan.
+Spending what usually equates to an average car repair to complete a Will can potentially avoid years of litigation and many thousands of dollars spent by your family members later if there is a dispute over your estate.

 4. Be clear with your intentions.
-Do not leave things to chance or assume because you told a person they will get a personal item when you die (without specifying it in a Will) it will actually happen.
-An attorney should map out what will happen to your assets upon your death as well as what happens if your children or other beneficiaries die before you.
-You should list “remote contingent beneficiaries” in your Will who are the people and/or entities/charities who would inherit if all your named beneficiaries die before you.
-It is called estate “planning” for that reason, to plan for any set of circumstances, however tragic or unlikely they may seem.
+Ask your attorney questions.
+Do not leave things to chance or assume because you told a person they will get a personal item when you die (without specifying it in a Will) that it will actually happen.
+An attorney should map out what will happen upon your death as well as the terrible circumstance if your children or other beneficiaries die before you.
+You should also list “remote contingent beneficiaries” in your Will who are the people and/or entities/charities who would inherit if all your named family members or beneficiaries pass before you.
+It is called estate “planning” for that reason, to plan for any number of contingencies or circumstances, however tragic or unlikely they may seem.

 5. Include a “No Contest” clause in your Will or Trust.
-This term is called the “in terrorem” clause, which is Latin for “ in fear”.
-I refer to it as the, “Don’t mess with me!” clause.
+In legal speak this term is called the “in terrorem” clause, which is Latin for “ in fear”.
+I refer to it as the “Don’t mess with me!” clause.
 Generally, this is a clause in a Will or trust designed to instill “fear” that if anyone challenges your wishes and loses, that person loses any bequest they would otherwise be entitled to under the Will or trust.
-Example: son Johnny is unhappy he was “only” left 20% of his Mother’s estate and his other two siblings were left 40% each.
+Example: son Johnny is not happy he was “only” left 20% of his Mother’s estate and his other two siblings were left 40% each.
 Johnny launches an unsuccessful challenge to overturn the Will.
 With a properly worded No Contest clause, Johnny now ends up with zero (0%) for putting everyone through his unsuccessful challenge.
 Such a clause thus acts as a deterrent for many such Will contests.

 7. Make sure your Will is signed and witnessed properly.
-While this is a legal requirement your attorney should be responsible for this requirement, be aware that if a Will is not properly signed it is subject to challenge and may be found invalid.
+While this is a legal requirement your attorney should know, follow and be responsible for, be aware that if a Will is not properly executed it is subject to challenge and may later be found invalid.
 If your attorney does not explain the proper signing protocol, ask about it.
-In New York State, a Will, among other things, needs to be signed in front of two independent witnesses who must also sign it.
-Your Attorney should also ask you questions with witnesses present before you sign so the witnesses can then sign an affidavit verifying you had mental capacity and understood what you were signing.
-That affidavit is important in case the witnesses die or are unavailable if a Will is later challenged.
+In New York State, a Will, among other things, needs to be signed in front of two independent witnesses who must also sign their names on your Will.
+Additionally, although not required, it is always a good practice for the attorney to have the witnesses sign an accompanying affidavit indicating they properly witnessed the Will in the event the witnesses die or are unavailable if and when a Will is later challenged.